 Sitka Center is located seven miles from the nearest town (Lincoln City) and is within the privately owned Cascade Head Ranch.
 The nearest access to public transportation is about 3 miles away.
 While the majority of day-to-day needs can be purchased in Lincoln City, many art supplies are not readily available, and must be purchased in Portland (a 2-hour drive away) or shipped.
 The Sitka Center borders a Nature Conservancy Preserve, the Siuslaw National Experimental Forest and the Salmon River estuary, and is located within a National Scenic Research area and a United Nations Biosphere Reserve.

-Boyden Studio was the first building on campus having been built in 1972 and remodeled in the 1990s.
-This rustic, wood-stove heated, 1500-square-foot studio features wood floors, picturesque views of the ocean, working sinks (shared at times with the Edelman studio), and ample natural light.
+Boyden Studio was the first building on campus having been built in 1972 and remodeled in 2012.
+This 1500 square-foot studio features wood floors, picturesque views of the ocean, a deep sink and ample natural light.

-Remodeled in 1994, this 550-square-foot studio is adjacent to the Boyden Studio.
+Remodeled in 1994 and again in 2012, this 550-square-foot studio is adjacent to the Boyden Studio.
 It features a color-corrected fluorescent light system, combination incandescent overhead, and spotlights all with dimmer controls appropriate for multiple use.
 The studio features a view of sculpture garden and forest from north-facing windows.
-It shares water access with the Boyden studio.
+It has a small kitchenette with a sink, microwave and refrigerator.